nathanbaleeta/ureport_mobile/README.md

 - A physical [Android device](https://flutter.dev/docs/get-started/install/macos#set-up-your-android-device) or [iOS device](https://flutter.dev/docs/get-started/install/macos#deploy-to-ios-devices) connected to your computer.
 - The [Android emulator](https://flutter.dev/docs/get-started/install/macos#set-up-the-android-emulator) or [iOS simulator](https://flutter.dev/docs/get-started/install/macos#set-up-the-ios-simulator).

+For macOS you'll also need:
+    - A Mac configured with Xcode.

 ## Questions

 For questions and support please use the group chat.
 The [issue list](https://github.com/unicef/ureport-mobile/issues) of this repo is exclusively for bug reports and feature requests.